stldsa/site/README.md

 ## Quickstart

 The quickest and easiest way to get plugged into our development environment is with VS Code Dev Containers.
+If you have a strong preference to use a different IDE, consider looking into their compatibility with "dev containers" and consider making a pull request to support your IDE of choice.

+### Creating and developing in your Dev Container

 Click the "Devcontainers: Open" badge at the top of this README.
 Wait a few minutes while dependencies are installed and the database is initialized.